MicrosoftDocs/learn/learn-pr/wwl-data-ai/translate-text-azure-ai-translator-azure-database-postgresql/includes/2-azure-ai-translation.md

 - Asynchronous batch document translation supports asynchronous processing of multiple documents and large files.
 The batch translation process requires an Azure Blob storage account with containers for your source and translated documents.
 - Synchronous document translation supports synchronous processing of single file translations.
 The file translation process doesn't require an Azure Blob storage account.
 The final response contains the translated document and is returned directly to the calling client.

-For the upcoming exercise, you will use synchronous document translation.
+For the upcoming exercise, you use synchronous document translation.